Understanding Home Charging Costs

 First, let’s figure out how much energy, in kWh, you need each month for your EV.
 Using our sample numbers, we divide 1,123 miles per month by an average efficiency of 3.5 miles per kilowatt-hour.
 This gives us 320 kWh used per month.

 Then, we just multiply that by the cost of energy.
-In our example, that’s $0.167/kWh, the average US rate for electricity.
+For example, we will use $0.167/kWh, the average US rate for electricity in fall 2022 (since that's when we made this illustration!)

 Our average US EV costs $53.44 per month to drive.
 As a comparison, the average gas price today is $3.74, meaning the same mileage in a 30-mpg gas car costs almost $140.